Does Insurance Cover My Stolen Car If I Left the Keys Inside?

 • Collision coverage: Covers damage that other vehicles do to you in a collision.
 Also covers damage from collisions with inanimate objects, like mailboxes.

-• Comprehensive coverage: Also called "other-than-collision," it covers just about everything else, including theft.
+• Comprehensive coverage: Also called "other-than-collision" coverage, it covers a wide range of damage to your own vehicle, including theft.

 If you check your car insurance policy online or in your paper packet, it should spell out pretty clearly what kind of insurance you have.
 If you have comprehensive coverage, breathe easy!
 Your car is covered if it’s stolen, even if you left the keys inside.